 In a recent blog post, author Michael Mischker posited that online collaboration tools can potentially harm your business.
 He chalks this up to what he terms a “too many cooks” scenario, where so many people get involved in a project, it becomes difficult to reach a consensus on anything.

 It’s a fascinating post with a number of great points.
-And while Mischker makes a strong case against social collaboration, there are simply too many statistics that highlight the real benefits, particularly in sales.
+And while Mischker makes a strong case against social collaboration, there are simply too many statistics that highlight the real benefits to ignore, particularly in sales.

-The evidence of collaboration being a boon to sales
+Evidence that collaboration is a boon to sales

 Fortunately, there’s hope, and that hope lies in social collaboration tools.